What does ‘Rith’ mean?

 What message will be carried inside the baton?

 A message of support for the Irish language, written by the President of Ireland, will be carried in the baton for the duration of the run.
-The message will be read out as part of the closing ceremony in Galway City on Saint Patrick’s Day.
+The message will be read out at the closure of the event outside the GPO in Dublin.

 What happens if it is raining?